hashicorp/vault/website/source/docs/install/upgrade-to-0.5.html.md

 # Overview

-This page contains the breaking changes for Vault 0.5.
+This page contains the list of breaking changes for Vault 0.5.
 Please read it carefully.

 ## Rekey Requires Nonce